ruby-mutiny/mutiny/README.md

     * Consider refactoring mutant.rb so that it does not contain a code attribute (perhaps instead it should compute code by passing the file and line number to its operator?)

     * Should Mutant be immutable?
-(Currently, mutable due to the kill method).
+(Currently, mutable due to the kill method and due to the results and id methods).

-    * Examples and Results should be stored to disk as well as mutants.
+    * Should IDs be handled differently?
+Currently calculated by the store and then the session updates the in-memory objects.
+However, ids seems to only be necessary for persisting to disk...

     * Tests for Session.